 We have step stools and potty training seats on our accessible toilets to help younger visitors be more independent.

-The Museum has prepared a Visual Guide for visitors on the autistic spectrum, which is available to download here [pdf document].
+The Museum has prepared a visual guide for visitors on the autistic spectrum

 We have lots of extra things to help you to explore the museum!

-- We have museum trails for a range of ages, and explorer bags available at Reception.
-The explorer bags contain binoculars, coloured acetates, different materials and ideas of things to do to help to explore the museum and our objects.
+We have museum trails for a range of ages, and explorer bags available at Reception.
+The explorer bags contains:

 Here are some of your favourite trails to download and print at home and bring with you when you come and explore the museum.